-Skate the weekend away at the Roller Disco.
-DJs provide the soundtrack; you just need to show up to the Skate Circle north of Sheep’s Meadow, strap on skates and let the good times roll.
+Roller dance the weekend away with the Central Park Dance Skaters Association.
+DJs provide the soundtrack; you just need to show up Saturday or Sunday afternoon to the Skate Circle north of Sheep’s Meadow, strap on skates and let the good times roll.

 Swing, climb, crawl and slide your way through the park’s 21 playgrounds.
-The natural spaces of the Billy Johnson Playground and large climbing rocks in the Heckscher Playground are perennial favorites.
+The natural spaces of the Billy Johnson Playground, large climbing rocks in the Heckscher Playground and water features of the Toll Family Playground and recently refurbished Robert Bendheim Playground are perennial favorites.

 Walk through a humid rainforest in the Central Park Zoo.
 You’ll be looking high and low for lemurs and ibises.